-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 0.00% 50.00% Compulsory and can be retaken activity to to be carried out on the date scheduled for the final ordinary exam.
-Progress Tests 7.50% 0.00% Progress test 1.
-Non-compulsory activity that can be retaken (rescheduling).
-To be carried out at the end of the first third of the teaching period.
-Progress Tests 15.00% 0.00% Progress test 2 Non-compulsory activity that can be retaken.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Progress Tests 15.00% 0.00% Progress test 2 Non-compulsory activity that can be retaken.
 To be carried out at the end of the second third of the teaching period.
 Progress Tests 27.50% 0.00% Progress test 3.
 Non-compulsory activity that can be retaken.
-To be carried out during the non-teaching period Theoretical papers assessment 15.00% 15.00% Non-compulsory activity that can be retaken.
-To be carried out before end of teaching period.
+To be carried out during the nonteaching period Theoretical papers assessment 15.00% 15.00% Non-compulsory activity that can be retaken.
+To be carried out before end of teaching period Progress Tests 7.50% 0.00% Progress test 1.
+Non-compulsory activity that can be retaken (rescheduling).
+To be carried out at the end of the first third of the teaching period.
 Laboratory sessions 25.00% 25.00% Compulsory activity that can be retaken.
-To be carried out during lab sessions Oral presentations assessment 10.00% 10.00% Non-compulsory activity that can be retaken.
+To be carried out during lab sessions Oral presentations assessment 10.00% 10.00% Non-compulsory activity and can be retaken.
 The students in the continuous mode will be evaluated in theory/laboratory sessions The students of non-continuous mode will be evaluated from this activity through of an alternative system.
-Total: 100.00% 100.00%
+Final test 0.00% 50.00% Compulsory and recoverable activity to to be carried out on the date scheduled for the final ordinary examination .
+Tot al: 100.00% 100.00%